Stiffstream/restinio/README.md

 One of the reasons to create *RESTinio* was an ability to have [express](https://expressjs.com/)-like request handler router.

-Since v 0.2.1 *RESTinio* has two routers:

-* *express* - a router based on idea borrowed from [express](https://expressjs.com/) - a JavaScript framework.
+Since v 0.2.1 *RESTinio* has a router based on idea borrowed from [express](https://expressjs.com/) - a JavaScript framework.
-* *first_match* - a router that picks the first handler that matches the request.

-Each routers acts as a request handler (it means it is a function-objeject that can be called as a request handler).
+Routers acts as a request handler (it means it is a function-objeject that can be called as a request handler).
 But router aggregates several handlers and picks one or none of them to handle the request.
-The choice of the handler to execute depends on router implementation.
+The choice of the handler to execute depends on request target and HTTP method.
 If router finds no handler matching request then it rejects it.
-Note that that the signature of the handlers put in router in general might not be the same as standard request handler (for example see express router).
+Note that that the signature of the handlers put in router are not the same as standard request handler.

-### Express
+It has an additional parameter -- a container with parameters extracted from URI.

 Express router is defined by `express_router_t` class.
 Its implementation is inspired by